What are the short circuit withstand levels for 400kV, 220kV, and 132kV transformers?

 What is the purpose of tertiary winding in a 220/132/33 kV transformer?

-Ans: A 220/132/33 kV transformer has a delta-connected (Δ) tertiary winding of 33 kV voltage level.
-The tertiary winding provides a closed path for circulating unbalanced currents.
+A 220/132/33 kV transformer has a delta-connected (Δ) tertiary winding of 33 kV voltage level.
 Delta-connected tertiary windings help in reducing third harmonics.
 It provides a closed path for third harmonic currents and prevents them from affecting the primary and secondary systems.
-It may supply local 33 kV loads.
-In a 220/132/33 kV transformer, the 33 kV tertiary winding is often used to supply the load of substations.
-This avoids the need for a separate step-down transformer, improving efficiency and reducing costs.
+Additionally, it may supply local 33 kV loads.

 What is the MVA rating of the tertiary winding in a 315 MVA, 400/220/33 kV transformer?

-Ans: The MVA rating of the tertiary winding in a 315 MVA, 400/220/33 kV transformer as per the WBSETCL specification is 5 MVA.
+The MVA rating of the tertiary winding in a 315 MVA, 400/220/33 kV transformer, as per the WBSETCL specification, is 5 MVA.

 How does the tertiary winding help in harmonic suppression and stability?

-Ans: In three-phase transformers, third harmonic currents (3rd, 9th, 15th harmonics, etc.) naturally occur due to the non-linearity of magnetizing currents.
+In three-phase transformers, third-harmonic currents (3rd, 9th, 15th, etc.) naturally occur due to the nonlinearity of magnetizing currents.
 If a delta-connected tertiary winding is present, it provides a closed-loop path for these harmonic currents.
-The harmonics circulate within the delta winding instead of flowing into the power system, preventing voltage distortion in primary and secondary windings.
+The harmonics circulate within the delta winding rather than flowing into the power system, preventing voltage distortion in the primary and secondary windings.
 So, it reduces harmonic content in the main windings (HV and LV).
 In Y-Y connected transformers, third harmonics can cause neutral displacement (floating neutral effect).
 Hence, a tertiary winding prevents the neutral shifting.

-Ans: The transformer must withstand the thermal effects of a short circuit without insulation failure.
+The transformer must withstand the thermal effects of a short circuit.
 The magnitude of current and the time duration for short-circuit withstand are the main factors of withstand capability.
-The maximum permissible winding temperature after short circuit must not exceed 250°C. Mechanical ability to withstand short circuit must also be considered.
-The transformer must be designed to withstand mechanical forces during a short circuit fault without deformation.
+The maximum permissible winding temperature after a short circuit must not exceed 250°C. We must also consider the mechanical as well as thermal ability to withstand a short circuit.

 What is the purpose of the Dynamic Short Circuit Test, and how is it performed?

-As per IS 2026 (Part-5) / IEC 60076-5, the test is conducted in a high-power laboratory, where the LV winding is short-circuited, and HV winding is energized with a controlled fault current (1.3 to 2 times full-load current).
-The fault is applied for 0.1 to 0.5 seconds per cycle, repeated 3 to 6 times with cooling intervals.
-Winding displacement, mechanical oscillations, and insulation integrity are closely monitored.
+As per IS 2026 (Part-5) / IEC 60076-5, we conduct the test in a high-power laboratory.
+Here, we short-circuit the LV winding.
+We apply the fault for 0.1 to 0.5 seconds per cycle at HV.
+Then, we repeat 3 to 6 times with cooling intervals.
+Here, we closely monitor the winding displacement, mechanical oscillations, and insulation integrity.

-Post-test, SFRA, winding resistance, and leakage reactance are analyzed.
+Then we analyze the post-test, SFRA, winding resistance, and leakage reactance.
 A transformer passes if no mechanical deformation occurs, insulation remains intact, and leakage reactance deviation is ≤2%.
 This test is mandatory for 400 kV, 220 kV, and 132 kV transformers to ensure reliability in power networks.

 How is the Lightning Impulse Test performed on a 220/132 kV transformer?

-The applied impulse voltage depends on the transformer rating.
-For a 220/132 kV transformer, the 220 kV winding is tested at 1050 kVp and the 132 kV winding at 650 kVp.
-A standard lightning impulse wave (1.2/50 µs) is applied three times.
+We apply a standard lightning impulse wave (1.2/50 µs) three times.
 This represents a real lightning strike.
 Next, two chopped wave impulses (1.2/3-5 µs) simulate system switching disturbances.

 The oscilloscope records waveforms for analysis.
-Voltage distortion and neutral displacement are checked.
-The insulation must remain intact under the applied impulse.
-The transformer passes the test if there is no flashover, insulation breakdown, or waveform distortion.
-The Lightning Impulse Test is crucial for ensuring safe grid operation before commissioning.
+Here, we check the voltage distortion and neutral displacement.
+The transformer passes the test if there is no waveform distortion.

 What is the purpose of the Sweep Frequency Response Analysis (SFRA) Test?

-A low-voltage AC signal is applied to the winding.
+We apply a low-voltage AC signal to the winding.
 The voltage is ≤10V AC (RMS), and the frequency ranges from 20 Hz to 2 MHz.
-The transformer’s response is measured and compared with a reference signature.
-Any change in response shows possible internal damage.
-This can include winding deformation, core displacement, or insulation failure.
+We measure the transformer’s response and compare it with a reference signature.
+Any change in response from past reference shows possible internal damage.

-The test is done in two configurations.
-In the open circuit mode, one winding is excited with the SFRA signal, and the other windings are left open.
+We perform the test in two configurations.
+In the open circuit mode, we excite one winding with the SFRA signal by keeping the other windings open.
 This helps check the core and insulation condition.

-In the short circuit mode, one end of the winding is shorted with all other terminals and grounded together, and the SFRA signal is applied to the opposite end.
+In the short circuit mode, we short one end of the winding with all other terminals and ground together, and the SFRA signal is applied to the opposite end.
 This helps detect winding deformation, shorted turns, and mechanical stress.

 What is the applied voltage range for SFRA testing?

-The voltage is kept low to prevent core saturation and avoid stressing the insulation.
+We keep the voltage low to prevent core saturation and avoid stressing the insulation.
 The goal of the test is to measure the frequency response of the transformer windings without affecting its normal parameters.

 What are the different transformer oil tests, and why are they important?